 I began publishing Low End Mac (LEM) in the early days of the World Wide Web as a way to learn about Web design and to help other Mac users get the most out of their aging Apple gear.
 That focus has never changed, even though the Apple spectrum is much more diverse these days.
 (Back then, Steve Jobs was newly returned to Apple and many wondered if Apple would survive.)

 Those who write for Low End Mac try to live the low-end philosophy.
-I don’t draw a paycheck from LEM, nor do our writers.
+I don’t draw a paycheck from LEM, and neither do our writers.
 We are volunteers.

 How I Benefit from Low End Mac

 I do benefit from publishing LEM.
-The business, such as it is, pays for our mobile phone contracts and the internet service for our home office.
+The business, such as it is, pays for my mobile phone contract and the internet service for our home office.
 It pays for hosting and services that help keep spammers out of the comments and hackers from messing up the website.

-My main working computer is a Mid 2007 Mac mini with 3 GB of system memory and OS X 10.6 Snow Leopard.
+My main working computer for years was a 2.0 GHz Mid 2007 Mac mini with 3 GB of system memory and OS X 10.6 Snow Leopard.
+This is my Photoshop machine, because I don’t want to have to pay for a newer version than Photoshop Elements 6.0.
 I also have a Late 2005 Power Mac G5 Dual with 3 GB of system memory set up with OS X 10.4 Tiger and 10.5 Leopard, which I use on occasion.

-At its worst, site traffic had dropped to 12% of what it was in 2007, when we averaged 1.43 million pages per month; ad income has dropped even further.
-We are slowly rebuilding from our low point in April 2014 – current monthly traffic levels have grown over 90% since that point.
-But even with that uptick in traffic, we don’t receive enough from advertising to cover expenses, so we depend on readers for support.
-Hosting, internet access, mobile phone service, utilities, and taxes come to about $400 per month, and we have sometimes had to dip into family income to cover Low End Mac’s expenses.
+At its worst, site traffic dropped to 12% of what it had been in 2007, when we averaged 1.43 million pages per month; ad income has dropped even further.
+We are slowly rebuilding from our low point in April 2014.
+But even with our uptick in traffic, we don’t receive enough from advertising to cover expenses, so we depend on readers for support.
+Hosting, internet access, mobile phone service, utilities, and taxes come to about $250 per month.

 Low End Mac has always been a community-based service.
-Our goal is to receive $400 in monthly donations, and lots of you are already helping out.
-We hope to see more of you join our monthly support team, and we also hope a lot of you will make one-time donations to support LEM as well (use the Donate button on the right or above).
+Our goal is to receive $400 in monthly donations so we can take care of some repair, and a number of you are already helping out.
+We hope to see more of you join our monthly support team, and we also hope a lot of you will make one-time donations to support LEM as well (use the Donate button above).

 To set up an ongoing monthly donation, click on the Make This Recurring (Monthly) checkbox when you get to PayPal.

 Low End Mac is a hobby.
-My 40 hour weekly third-shift work schedule gives me little time to work on LEM except on evenings when I’m not working.
+My work schedule gives me little time to work on LEM except on evenings and weekends when I’m not working.

 Spread the Word